greg-raven/Uncommon-Sense/_posts/2015-12-03-the-wants-and-the-want-nots.md

 ---
-title: 'The wants and the want-nots'
+title: "The wants and the want-nots"
 layout: post
 categories:
 - culture